iamckn/iamckn.github.io/source/_posts/2015-05-17-africahackon-be-part-of-the-story.markdown

 ###Another avenue is conferences.
 This July the 31st, they will be hosting the second AfricaHackOn conference.
 Having attended the last one, take it from me that it's a unique experience that should not be missed.
 ###Come watch as these billiant minds take you through real life happenings in the world of information security.
 Watch them show how the bad guys can attack your systems and then how to defend against them.
 ###This is no ordinary conference.
 No long boring powerpoints, but interactive demonstrations.
-###I am sure there are some of you who have discovered some interesting ways someone can use all these technology around us.
+###I am sure there are some of you who have discovered some interesting ways someone can use all this technology around us.
 How someone can break into a system.
 It may only be an idea, but that's all it takes.
 The AfricaHackOn team is more than happy to help you explore and develop it.
 ###The AfricaHackOn team wants you to come make a presentation at this conference.
 You'll get to be mentored by the best minds in the field.
 ###The silver lining is you'll get to present your ideas to some of the biggest companies in the country who'll be in attendance.
 You'll get to interact with them first hand and have genuine discussions.
 In attendance will also be major international and local media houses.
 ###The ball is in your court.